-The B.S. degrees require more coursework in math and natural science and more upper-level courses in physical geography and environmental science, whereas the B.A. degrees require more coursework in human/environmental policy geography.
+The B.S. degree requires more coursework in math and natural science and more upper-level courses in physical geography and environmental science, whereas the B.A. degree requires more coursework in human geography/environmental policy.
 Both degrees require upper-level human or physical geography along with environmental science and environmental policy courses and some work at the 400 level.
-Also, students in both degree programs are required to complete two "techniques courses," GES 286 and GES 386.
+Also, students in both degree programs are required to complete two "techniques courses," GES 286 and GES 386, which help orient students to geospatial analysis and geographic information science (GIS).